project-akri/akri/docs/extensibility.md

 ### Create a new Configuration
 Once the nessie broker has been created (assuming `ghcr.io/<GITHUB USERNAME>/nessie:extensibility`), the next question is how to deploy it.
 For this, we need to create a Configuration called `nessie.yaml` that leverages our new protocol.

-Please change the code below to
+Please update the yaml below to:
 * Specify a value for the imagePullSecrets.
 This can be any name and will correspond to a Kubernetes secret you create containing your container repo credentials.
 Make note of the name you choose, as this will be used later in `kubectl create secret` and `helm install` commands.
 * Specify a value for your container image that corresponds to the container repo you are using